1 active alert Show

 A cold usually starts with clear, runny mucus in the nose.
 It’s your body’s way of washing away germs from the nose and sinuses.

 Over the next few days, the mucus might turn yellow or green.
-This is normal.
-It does not mean you have an infection that requires an antibiotic.
+This is normal and does not mean you have an infection or need an antibiotic.

 Other symptoms include: